-Social media provides easy access to a key demographic of digitally connected people who are/could be interested in getting into the Bitcoin game, but who also lack the specialized expertise necessary to tell a legitimate from an illegitimate offer.
-Twitter in particular is a platform which has a huge active cryptocurrency family with people sharing price analysis, news and thoughts on Crypto in general.
+Social media provides easy access to a key demographic of digitally connected people who are/could be interested in getting into the Bitcoin game but who also lack the specialized expertise necessary to tell a legitimate from an illegitimate offer.
+Twitter, in particular, is a platform that has a huge active cryptocurrency family with people sharing price analysis, news, and thoughts on Crypto in general.

-Since the beginning of 2020, scammers have been capitalizing on the high engagement on tweets from some of the most followed Twitter accounts in a scheme to trick followers to participate in cryptocurrency giveaways.
+Since the beginning of 2020, scammers have been capitalizing on the high engagement on tweets from some of the most followed Twitter accounts in a scheme to trick followers into participating in cryptocurrency giveaways.
 The buzz around the Bitcoin halving had set up the stage for many.
-So much so that even highly prominent profiles like that of Elon Musk’s seem to have fallen prey to such schemes.
+So much so that even highly prominent profiles like that of Elon Musk seem to have fallen prey to such schemes.

 The principle of taking money from new investors to pay old ones can also be applied to Bitcoin Scams.
 A low initial investment can be multiplied by signing up additional members using referral links.
 Verify the credibility of such schemes before indulging in them.

 When in Doubt, Always Confirm

 It is not super easy to avoid or spot crypto scams on social networks.
 All these scams thrive on user gullibility.
 You can use the below simple ways to avoid scams so rampant on social media.